-The first and basic approach to Relational Energy Therapy addresses the unconscious forces are at work in our lives, and in our relationships.
+The first and basic approach to Therapeutic Energy Healing addresses the unconscious forces are at work in our lives, and in our relationships.
 We must deal with our personal and family issues systemically in order to truly solve our problems.
 Otherwise we keep repeating our personal or family patterns.
 Along with the psychological uncovering of these forces we must actively address -and change – the energy body (auric body, chakras, chakra cords) that is the underlying mechanism of human consciousness.

 The second layer of relational energy work is to understand that our personal and spiritual growth is evolutionary: that our lives proceed through earlier stages of development and build upon previous successes, while mitigating choices that have led to failure.
 In other words, that we learn and grow through our mistakes, and begin to weave those life lessons into the fabric of our soul growth.